qablet/qablet-contracts/docs/specifications/phrase.md

 The function should return a list of items.

-- For a phrase the length of the output list must be exactly **one**, while for a snapper the length of the output list must match the lnegth of **out**.
+- For a phrase the length of the output list must be exactly **one**, while for a snapper the length of the output list must match the length of **out**.
-- Each item inthe list should be a float, or a 1-D numpy array of size 1 or N.

-The item requirements are consistent with [numpy broadcasting](https://numpy.org/doc/stable/user/basics.broadcasting.html), therefore a function written using arithmetic operations like `+`, `-`, `*`, or element-wise numpy functions (e.g. `numpy.maximum`, `np.sqrt`) would satisfy these requirements.
+- Each item in the list should be a float, or a 1-D numpy array of size 1 or N. This is consistent with [numpy broadcasting](https://numpy.org/doc/stable/user/basics.broadcasting.html), therefore a function written using arithmetic operations like `+`, `-`, `*`, or element-wise numpy functions (e.g. `numpy.maximum`, `np.sqrt`) would satisfy the requirement.